 Obviously, if you’re a savvy groom, you should do your research and homework ahead of time, and you should have seen an expo on the customary bride-price list (so you know how much to plan and save up for).
 Only then would you be able to visit your in-laws with confidence.

-This post is part 2 of our Edo Traditional Wedding Planning Guide for grooms; click here to read PART 1.
-This article series is part of our wedding planning guides for grooms (Nigerian grooms-to-be or foreign grooms) who are preparing to marry a Nigerian women.
+This post is part 2 of our Edo Traditional Wedding Planning Guide for grooms.
+You can click here to read PART 1.
+This article series is also a part of our wedding planning guides for grooms (Nigerian grooms-to-be or foreign grooms) who are preparing to marry a Nigerian woman.

 Post Narration by:

-Makeup by NeLe is an Edo/Benin city based makeup artist that specialises in bridal makeup, head gear (gele) tying, bridal hair, rental and making of beads costume for brides and grooms and sales of pro makeup tools.
-To book her services, call her on:+2348062522976 OR email her at firstname.lastname@example.org
+Makeup by NeLe is an Edo/Benin city based makeup artist that specializes in bridal makeup, head gear (gele) tying, bridal hair, rental and making of beads costume for brides and grooms and sales of pro makeup tools.
+To book her makeup and wedding services, call her on:+2348062522976 OR email her at firstname.lastname@example.org